Ynote/experiment-suspense/README.md

 ## Results :memo:

 - `React.lazy` coupled with `Suspense` is great for performance purpose.
+I can have lighter final bundle and, for big applications, I can deal direcly with code-splitting with React instead of having a complex strategy with [Webpack](https://webpack.js.org/) bundling.
-- **I am looking forward to test the fetchers from the future!** (cf. https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html)
+- **I am looking forward to test the fetchers from the future!** (cf. https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html).
+I tried to [fetch something before my dynamic import](https://github.com/Ynote/experiment-suspense/pull/1), it was a fail.
 - Instagram API is a mess:
   - there are few endpoints (you cannot even fetch the last pictures of a specific user, except yourself!),
   - the sandbox usage is really restritive.